zpelgrims/lentil/www/readme.md

 - [ ] Build the contents/products from a `.json` database
 	- Products are various virtual lenses, they come with some info/images.
 We can think about how to display them later, for now just displaying them all would be great.
+	- Public `.json` will be constructed later, you can use the one holding private info for now: [lens database](https://github.com/zpelgrims/lentil/blob/master/polynomial-optics/database/lenses.json)

 - [ ] User model